NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     orientation, with the center view direction closest to the ground point at ``--first-ground-pos``.
 A unique value for each orbit is suggested.
 A large value (millions), may result in numerical issues.
 See :numref:`sat_sim_time`.

+--blur-sigma <double (default: 0.0)>
+    When creating images, blur them with a Gaussian with this sigma.
+The sigma is in input orthoimage pixel units.

 --dem-height-error-tol <float (default: 0.001)>
     When intersecting a ray with a DEM, use this as the height error tolerance (measured in meters).
 It is expected that the default will be always good